stevenMouret/web-accessibility-guidelines/_doc/accessibility/consultation/files-for-downloading.md

 ## Explanation

-Blind and severely visually impaired people will have great difficulty if the documents to be downloaded are not accessible or if they do not have an accessible alternative.
+People who are blind or severely visually impaired will have great difficulty if the documents to be downloaded are not accessible or if they do not have an accessible alternative.

 ### Make downloadable documents accessible or propose an accessible alternative
 If possible, it is necessary to make a document accessible for download.
 If the software used to create the document is not compatible with accessibility, it is necessary to provide an accessible equivalent in another format (.doc,.odt... or a web page).